CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 ![ama-network-1.jpeg](../../assets/images/ama/install-guide/ama-network-1.jpeg)

-The deployed Azure Kubernetes Service is deployed with a single Azure load balancer that is used for both ingress and egress traffic.
-It is possible to update this post-deployment so that access is only possible via internal vnet integration, but does require a number of steps.
+The deployed Azure Kubernetes Service is deployed with a single Azure Load Balancer that is used for both ingress and egress traffic.
+It is possible to update this post-deployment so that access is only possible via internal vnet integration, but it does require a number of steps.

 If you would like support on this, please reach out to one of CluedIn's infrastructure engineers to assist you with this change.